Skateboarding in India

+Integrated into ProtoVillage’s education and youth-development model, the skateparks provide local children from under resourced backgrounds sustained access to training, international skateboarders, and national-level contests.
+The project demonstrates how skateboarding can support rural empowerment, offering a positive lifestyle, skill development, and broader cultural exposure for youth outside major urban centres.This integration of sport, education, and rural development positions ProtoVillage as a notable contributor to the growth and diversification of skateboarding in India.

 India's first rural skate park, Janwaar Castle, in Janwaar village in Bundelkhand, Madhya Pradesh, teaches children to skate.
 It is free of charge for village children, with the only condition that the children must attend school.
 The children respect girls and help to bridge caste differences.

 In September 2023, Chandigarh skatepark was opened to the public.
 It is located next to the football turf in Tiranga Urban Park, across the Sector 17 market plaza.
 It spans a whopping 44,000 square feet, currently the biggest of its kind in the country.